hubtype/botonic/docs/docs/webchat/webchat-api.md

 ## Webchat Listeners

-In the same way, sometimes you would want to react to some of the events that take place when some actions occur in the Webchat.
-To react to the actions that occur in the Webchat, you can define the following event listeners:
+In the same way, sometimes you may want to react to some of the events that take place when some actions occur in the Webchat.
+To do so, you can define the following event listeners:

 **`Snippet to be embedded`**